The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 \subsubsection{Characterization through the effective number of pulsars}

 From these analyses, it is clear that not all pulsars and frequencies contribute equally toward spectral characterization.
-Using the GFL Lite free spectrum of each pulsar, we can calculate the \textit{effective number of pulsars} $N_\mathrm{eff}$ in an $N_p$-pulsar PTA searching for an $N_f$-frequency power-law SGWB spectrum.
-We used a modified form of Eq.\ (8) in \citet{Cornish2015-ly} where we account for the uncertainty on the free spectrum measurements.
+Frequencies with more noise than others will be down-weighted in spectral model fitting, as will pulsars whose overall noise level exceeds that of others.
+Using the GFL Lite free-spectrum of each pulsar, we can calculate the \textit{effective number of pulsars} $N_\mathrm{eff}$ in an $N_p$-pulsar PTA searching for an $N_f$ frequency power-law SGWB spectrum.
+We adapt and modify Eq.\ (8) in \citet{Cornish2015-ly} to the case of spectral characterization, also accounting for the uncertainty on the free-spectrum measurements: